feature-engine/feature_engine/docs/api_doc/selection/index.rst

 Feature Selection
 =================

-Feature-engine's feature selection transformers are used to drop subsets of variables, or in other words, to select subsets of variables.
+Feature-engine's feature selection transformers are used to drop subsets of variables with low predictive value.
 Feature-engine hosts selection algorithms that are, in general, not available in other libraries.
 These algorithms have been gathered from data science competitions or used in the industry.

-Feature-engine's transformers select features based on 2 strategies.
-They either select features by looking at the features intrinsic characteristics, like distributions or their relationship with other features.
-Or they select features based on their impact on the machine learning model performance.
+Feature-engine's transformers select features based on different strategies.
+Some algorithms remove constant or quasi-constant features.
+Some algorithms remove duplicated or correlated variables.
+Some algorithms select features based on a machine learning model performance.
+Some transformers implement selection procedures used in finance.
+And some transformers support functionality that has been developed in the industry or in data science competitions.

-In the following tables you find the algorithms that belong to either category.
+In the following tables you find the algorithms that belong to each category.

 Selection based on feature characteristics
 ------------------------------------------